| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 Division of the state Supreme Court struck down a borough weed law that

 had stood for decades.
 A judge said the old law was too vague.
-The law had
+The law

 set $25 fines for landlords who still had overgrown lawns after a 15-day